Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/22 Appendix D Monsters And Npcs.md

 #### Tarokka Deck

 Ezmerelda keeps a [[5.
-Mechanics/Decks/Tarokka Deck (COS).md|deck of tarokka cards]] in her wagon (chapter 11, area V1).
+Mechanics/Decks/Tarokka Deck.md|deck of tarokka cards]] in her wagon (chapter 11, area V1).
 Although the cards aren't magical, Ezmerelda can use them to perform a card reading for the characters (see chapter 1), like the one that can be performed by [[4.
 World Almanac/NPCs/Madam Eva.md|Madam Eva]].

 #### Ezmerelda d'Avenir's Traits